Do you remember MS-DOS?

 90: We can never be separated from that which is responsible for our existence.

-100: However, by now we have completely forgotten by now we have forgotten the true nature of our existence and we believe that all the programming that has been fed into us, and that we have chosen to “feed ourselves” is not who we are, or we never think about our origins or we deny that inherent nature.
+100: However, by now we have completely forgotten the true nature of our existence and we believe that all the programming that has been fed into us, and that we have chosen to “feed ourselves” is not who we are, or we never think about our origins or we deny that inherent nature.

 The programming, in sociological terms, is known as the “socialisation process”.

-The programmers, in the analogy above, (teachers, peers, etc.), are known as “socialisation agents”.
+The programmers, in the above metaphor, (teachers, peers, etc.), are known as “socialisation agents”.

 In my next post, I will talk about the same thing using a different analogy.